swiftlang/swift-evolution/proposals/0382-expression-macros.md

 Macro expansion cannot be recursive: if the expansion of a given macro produces source code that expands that same macro, the program is ill-formed.
 This prevents unbounded macro expansion.

+With the exception of the built-in macro declarations for source locations (e.g., `#fileID`, `#line`), a macro cannot be used as the default argument of a parameter.
+The existing features for source locations have special behavior when they appear as a default argument, wherein they are expanded by the caller using the source-location information at the call site rather than in the function declaration where they appear.
+This is useful, existing behavior that we cannot change, but it might not make sense for all macros, and could be surprising.
+Therefore, we prohibit such default argument that are (non-built-in) macros to avoid confusion, and are open to revisiting this restriction in the future.

 ### Macro implementation library

 Macro definitions will make use of the [swift-syntax](https://github.com/apple/swift-syntax) package, which provides the Swift syntax tree manipulation and parsing capabilities for Swift tools.
 The `SwiftSyntaxMacros` module will provide the functionality required to define macros.